dwoodjr/drexel-courses/GMAP 395/Module 4/submodules/GMAP 395 - Module 4C - Cinemachine and Camera Systems Fundamentals.md

 **Next time you play a game, try to notice:**

-- 📐 How does camera distance change your feeling of power/vulnerability?
+- How does camera distance change your feeling of power/vulnerability?
-- 🎬 When does the camera move automatically vs. when do you control it?
+- When does the camera move automatically vs. when do you control it?
-- 👀 What does the camera choose to show you during important moments?
+- What does the camera choose to show you during important moments?
-- 🎮 How does the camera help or hinder your gameplay?
+- How does the camera help or hinder your gameplay?

-> [!tip] Quick Exercise 📝 Pick 3 different games in different genres.
-Compare how their cameras handle the same basic task: "following the player character around."
-What's different and why?

 ---

-## 💡 Key Takeaways for Art Students
+## 💡 Key Takeaways

 ### Cameras Tell Stories 📖